Space for Silence A Space for Joy

 Over the centuries our church has seen it all: plague, fire, religious transformation, and the whole history of the printed word – alongside times of great joy and celebration.

-Every Tuesday afternoon at 2:15 pm (except during December and August) we provide an extensive guided tour of our church, its crypt, and our charnel house which contains the bones of our mediaeval parishioners.
+When tours resume they will be every Tuesday afternoon at 2:15 pm (except during December and August) we provide an extensive guided tour of our church, its crypt, and our charnel house which contains the bones of our mediaeval parishioners.
 Tours are led by one of our trained, volunteer tour guides.

 Each tour lasts approximately 90 minutes.
 We ask for a donation of £6 per head.
 Booking is not required – just turn up in good time!
 Special tours for groups can also be arranged by telephoning the office on (+44) 20 7427 0133 or emailing email@example.com.